Land Tax (England): Land Tax Perpetuation Act 1798 (Great Britain)

 Land Tax was made permanent because Pitt devised a scheme to offer property owners the option to buy out ('redeem') future Land Tax by paying a lump sum.
 The government gave up its future stream of tax for an immediate capital payment.
 It was necessary for Land Tax to be converted from an annual tax into a permanent tax so there would be a permanent obligation that could be bought and sold.
 (Otherwise, property owners would be unlikely to pay a large lump sum to redeem a tax which might not be re-imposed in the future.)
 The scheme was a reasonable success.
 The annual Land Tax yield was then about £2 million (say £ million today) and about a quarter was redeemed by the end of 1800, producing just over £9 million (say £ million today) for the government.
 Over the next 50 years, only an additional £400,000 of Land Tax was redeemed, despite attempts to make the option more attractive.
 After 1800, the value of Land Tax to the government continued to decline, partly because of redemption and partly because of inflation.

+The Land Tax Redemption Act 1802 (42 Geo.
+3. c.
+116) consolidated enactments relating to the redemption and sale of land tax.

 For most of the eighteenth century, the bulk of government revenue came from customs and excise—taxes on everyday goods such as salt, candles, leather, beer, soap and starch, as well as luxury goods like wine, brandy, silks, gold and silver thread, silver plate, horses, coaches and hats.
 In the middle of the eighteenth century, the Land Tax accounted for about 15% of the total tax revenue.